-And according to the rugby judiciary, had Jaco Peyper given Malakai Fekitoa the red card he deserved in Dublin last year, Ireland would’ve had a full half an hour to try to retrieve an eight-point deficit against fourteen men; not only that but Fekitoa wouldn’t have been on the pitch to score the game-clinching try.
+And, of course, had Jaco Peyper given Malakai Fekitoa the red card he richly deserved in Dublin last year, Ireland would’ve had a full half an hour to try to retrieve an eight-point deficit against fourteen men; not only that but Fekitoa wouldn’t have been on the pitch to score the game-clinching try.
 Look, I have no axe to grind here either with this country or with the All Blacks – I’m long fond of New Zealand and I doff my hat to world sport’s most dominant team – but when trolls like Gregor Paul refuse to let the facts get in the way of a good story, it diminishes us all.

-And all this from the comic that – yet again – splashed with a click-bait cartoon of Warren Gatland, an organ so keen to do its bit for the environment that it’s now recycling news.
+And all this from the comic, ‘The New Zealand Herald’, that – yet again – splashed with a click-bait cartoon of Warren Gatland dressed as a clown, an organ so keen to do its bit for the environment that it’s now recycling news.
 Is it any wonder circulation’s down eight per cent?
 And – while we’re there – does journalism get any lamer than this?
 Pressed for an opinion on being caricatured not once but – now – twice in the national daily, Gatland shrugged his shoulders and – I suspect – spoke for all of us.
 ‘I couldn’t give a toss,’ he said.